alisherweb3/alisherweb3/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Suprefuturism
+- 🔭 I’m currently working on Suprefuturism - suprefuturism.uz
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Programming
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on NFT
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Future Fintech
-- 📫 How to reach me: ...
+- 📫 How to reach me: my@aradjabov.ru
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i don't know nothing

 ### Hi there 👋, my name is Alisher Radjabov
 #### I am Frontend and MERN Stack developer